AdobeDocs/adobeio-events/api/journaling_api.md

 ### Limiting the size of the batch

-When events are created at a high frequency, Journal persists groups of events in its storages; when events are created at a lower rate, this Journal persistent storages will contain only one event.
+When events are created at a high frequency, Journal persists groups of events in its storage units; when events are created at a lower rate, these Journal persistent storage units will contain only one event.

 Hence, depending on the traffic of the events associated with your registration, the number of events returned in a single response batch varies: